-Additional conclusions: The results of the current study demonstrate that the model of speech perception in Figure 11 can help us understand reading difficulties: accurate phone encoding at early stages of processing is a pre-requisite for other steps in the process.
+The results of the current study demonstrate that the model of speech perception in Figure 1 can help us understand reading difficulties: accurate phone encoding at early stages of processing is a pre-requisite for other steps in the process.
 If children can complete this fundamental step, then they can learn to read.
-This seems similar to what we have learned abut the deaf and the need to implant the cochlear implant in the first two years of life, after which it is much less likely to function.
-It is assumed that when implanted early, the auditory signal is decoded by the auditory brain with sufficient accuracy that the CI child can main-stream into the classroom.

-This is one of the take-home message of the current study, and it is confirmed by the results presented above.
+This is the take-home message of the current study, and it is confirmed by the results presented above.
 RD subjects made considerably more phone recognition errors than RC subjects, and individual differences were observed in the type of phone (consonant vs. vowel) and syllable position (initial vs. final) that caused errors.
-Overall, the data suggest that early phone perception is a critical factor in normal reading development.

-In conclusion, in response to our initial questions:
+Overall, the data suggest that speech perception is a critical factor in reading development.
+In conclusion, to answer our initial questions: